EFT enables therapists to facilitate rapid relief from emotional distress, enhancing the effectiveness of the therapeutic process.

 Upsetting events and trauma are a common part of life.
 Everyone experiences loss, anger, disappointment and other upsetting emotions.
 Those are normal.
 Our global society encourages people to suppress their emotions because to do otherwise is often construed as a sign of weakness.
 But suppression results in stress placed on the body and long-term stress can lead to a wide variety of physical manifestations in the body.
 The goal is to allow the person the opportunity to acknowledge and then release the emotions they have been holding onto, sometimes for decades.
 Helping clients to release some or all of the stress related to upsetting events results in a relaxed body and a more positive emotional state.

 While the scenarios described above are different and require different approaches, they highlight that many clients don’t always respond to commonly accepted techniques and need a different approach.
-The Emotional Freedom Technique, also called Tapping, Thought Field Therapy, or Energy Psychology, is a technique which can be combined with theories you currently use to allow client to remove blocks preventing them from making progress.
-By incorporating EFT into your practice, you can offer clients a holistic approach that addresses both the emotional and physical aspects of their distress.
+Somatic Tapping, also known as the Emotional Freedom Technique, Thought Field Therapy, or Energy Psychology, is a technique which can be combined with theories you currently use to allow client to remove blocks preventing them from making progress.
+By incorporating Tapping into your practice, you can offer clients a holistic approach that addresses both the emotional and physical aspects of their distress.

 Increase Feelings of Wellness